BloomBooks/BloomReader-Lite/packages/mobile/README.md

 Expo/React Native driver wrapping @bloom-reader-lite/app goes here It should also provide a backend or pseudo-backend to handle native-specific requests.

+# Build loop

+    yarn
+    yarn start

+Any changes you make in [web] or [mobile] should be hot reloaded.

 # Development Notes

 After updating something in the "shared" package, you often need to manually Restart Typescript Server (use Ctrl+Shift+P in Visual Studio) before it gets the updates, unfortunately.
 I'm not sure why it has trouble picking it up.